hkcodebase/cloud-resume-aws/README.md

 # cloud-resume-aws
-this is repository for cloud resume on aws
+This repository has code for cloud resume as per this article - https://cloudresumechallenge.dev/docs/the-challenge/aws/